Samic8/samdawson.dev/src/articles/media-queries-tailwind.md

 ## How can this knowledge improve your CSS outside of Tailwind?

-It depends what type of CSS you are writing, lets look at the different types:
+It depends on what type of CSS you are writing, let's look at the different types:

 ### Componentized Classes